thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 This command takes 1 mandatory argument and has 2 optional flags.
 - **NAME**: the name of the software module to be installed, e.g. `mosquitto`.
 (Mandatory)
 - **VERSION**: the version to be installed. e.g. `1.5.7-1+deb10u1`.
-  The version can be blank, so it's recommended to define the behaviour if a version is not provided.
+  The version can be blank, so it's recommended to define the behavior if a version is not provided.
   For example, always installs the "latest" version if a version is not provided.
 (Optional)
 - **FILE**: the path to the software to be installed.
 (Optional)